 Help how you can when it’s needed

 Life throws lots of curveballs: Deployments, TDY, new babies, the loss of family members, injuries, surgeries and more.
 If you can help, always offer.
 Or better yet, depending on the situation, don’t offer.
 Simply say to your neighbor, “I want to bring you a meal.
 When would be a good time?”
-(You can try one of these easy meals.)
 A simple meal goes a long way.
 I’ve had three children and my husband away on TDY and nothing was better than knowing my fridge had a bunch of meals that I only needed to heat in the oven.
 If a new neighbor moves in, offer to bring them a meal for the early days in their house, especially if you’re at an overseas location.

 It goes further than meals.
 You can cut your neighbor’s lawn, wash their car, pull weeds, or even pick up groceries.
 If your neighbor is a close friend, you could even offer to help clean their kitchen or living room or help with laundry.